andysenclave/sync-it/README.md

 # sync-it

 > An auto syncing app for desktops and laptops.
 It is built in electron and vue js.
+> This app requires node version = 8.1.0

 #### Build Setup